Estuary

 2. Load: Data is loaded into the storage platform: often a cloud data lake, which has a lenient structure and cheap scaling.

-Again, we’ll use an example to illustrate this.
-Say you plan to train a machine learning model on a massive amount of social media data from various platforms.
+Consider training a machine learning model on a massive amount of social media data from various platforms.
 While you don’t have a rigid schema for that data, you know more or less what to expect.
 The data can include media attachments and you plan to store it in a cloud data lake.

 In this case, your main priority is to make a huge volume of data available for analysis fast.
 And you want the data in its raw form for your model.
 You can always transform it later from the data lake for other purposes.

-Advantages and Disadvantages of ELT
+Advantages of ELT

 The main advantages of ELT are: